Songkitti Jaggabatara: Military life

 Armed Forces Academies Preparatory School Class 10 as a pre-cadet in 1967 as a prerequisite for attending Chulachomklao Royal Military Academy (CRMA).
 In 1977 he graduated from CRMA as a cavalry officer.
 In the early years of his service, he fought in the war, in north of Thailand, with communist insurgency who had begun the low intensity armed struggle in the South, North and Northeast Thailand.
 He also served on the Thailand-Cambodian border during 1982 when the border situation there was very tense after Vietnam invaded Cambodia in 1978.
 In 2003, he commanded the 4th Army Area for 6 months and became Superintendent of CRMA.
-Before he was appointed as Chief of Defence Forces, he was Chief of Joint Staff, RTARF.
+Before he was appointed Chief of Defence Forces, he was Chief of Joint Staff, RTARF.